Reevibe/learning-log-or-100-days-of-code/README.md

 ​Log: Today I explored the test directory in my Foundry project.
 I'm learning how to use assertEq to check if a user's balance updates correctly after a transfer.
 Testing on-chain logic locally before deploying to Base Sepolia saves time and testnet ETH.
 Day 22: Forge Cheatcodes (prank & deal)
 docs: Day 22 - Mastering Foundry cheatcodes
+Log: Diving into "Cheatcodes."
+I learned how to use vm.prank(address) to simulate a transaction from a specific user and vm.deal(address, amount) to give a test account ETH.
+This makes it so much easier to test "Owner-only" functions.